paularamo/cvpr-2022/exercises/Exercise_4.md

 ## Exercise 4: Quantize a Segmentation Model and Show Live Inference

 _Goal_: Understand the NNCF funtionality.
+Post Training Quantization

 _Notebook_:

+_Action_:
-_Action_: Run all cells and see the perfomance on your laptop.
+Download this pre-trained model and locate it into openvino_notebooks/notebooks/110-ct-segmentation-quantize/pretrained_model Run all cells and see the perfomance on your laptop.

 ### Task #4: